Characteristics of the Italian language in the AX NLG platform

 |future||lui parlerà (he will speak)|

-For Italian nouns the lexicon need to encode gender, preposition changes and if a determiner is present.
-If the lexicon entry is missing we try to find the most probable gender based on heuristics.
+For Italian nouns, the lexicon needs to encode gender, preposition changes and if a determiner is present.
+If the lexicon entry is missing, the NLG platform tries to find the most probable gender based on heuristics.

 - gender: female